xansec/hackathon-resources/gh-actions.md

     ```
     git status
     ```
     You should see a message indicating that your local copies of fuzzme.c and CMakeLists.txt differ from the repo.
+We'll also notice that `build/` is untracked.
     ```
     On branch master
     Your branch is up to date with 'origin/master'.